 Polearm weapons were used for a variety of battlefield purposes during the medieval period.
 They were very useful in dislodging cavalrymen from their mounts and in tripping their ride.
-In many cases, polearm weapons were used as a frontline defence or offence weapon against an enemy in medieval battles.

-Another notable aspect of a polearm weapon is the fact that it was one of the most inexpensive forms of weapon during the medieval period.
+Another notable aspect of a polearm weapon is the fact that it was one of the most inexpensive forms of a weapon during the medieval period.
 This made it a favourite weapon with peasants.

 The Fauchard was a type of polearm weapon that was used in medieval Europe from the 11th to 14th centuries.
 The pole shaft of a fauchard measured 6 to 7 feet and a curved blade was affixed to the end of the shaft.
 The curved blade of a fauchard made it look a little like a sickle.

 Towards the later medieval period, variants of fauchard evolved with a spear point added to the back of the primary blade.
 This spear point was used to stab in addition to the main blade which was used for cutting and slashing.

 The Guisarme was a type of polearm weapon that remained in popular use in different parts of Europe from the 11th to 14th centuries.
 Like most other weapons, the guisarme was developed by peasants.
 Its basic design is comprised of a long wooden shaft culminating in a pruning hook.